 Enjoy the 3-acre swimming lagoon with sandy beach and concession stand.
 The swimming lagoon is staffed by lifeguards and is open from Memorial Day weekend through Labor Day.
 Spring Lake's swimming lagoon is treated with chlorine and tested weekly, and water samples consistently exceed all state water quality requirements.

 Dogs are allowed on the lawn around the swimming lagoon but not on the sand/beach.

 The 72-acre lake is open year-round and is a wonderful place to windsurf, canoe or paddle boat.
-Boats are available for rent from May through September from the Concession stand, located near the swimming lagoon.
+Boats are available for rent 11 a.m. - 4 p.m. on weekends through October 6, 2013 from the Concession stand, located near the swimming lagoon.
 The boat ramp is open year-round and can accommodate watercraft up to 16 feet in length.
 Boat launch is accessible from Newanga Avenue entrance to the park.
 US Coast Guard-approved life jackets must be worn on the lake.

 No gas-powered boats are allowed on the lake.
 Electric motors are permitted.